Quadratic sieve: Factoring records

 Until the discovery of the number field sieve (NFS), QS was the asymptotically fastest known general-purpose factoring algorithm.
 Now, Lenstra elliptic curve factorization has the same asymptotic running time as QS (in the case where n has exactly two prime factors of equal size), but in practice, QS is faster since it uses single-precision operations instead of the multi-precision operations used by the elliptic curve method.

 On April 2, 1994, the factorization of RSA-129 was completed using QS.
-It was a 129-digit number, the product of two large primes, one of 64 digits and the other of 65.
+It was a 129-digit number, the product of two large primes, one of 64 digits and the other of 65 digits.
 The factor base for this factorization contained 524339 primes.
 The data collection phase took 5000 MIPS-years, done in distributed fashion over the Internet.
 The data collected totaled 2GB.
 The data processing phase took 45 hours on Bellcore's (now Telcordia Technologies) MasPar (massively parallel) supercomputer.
 This was the largest published factorization by a general-purpose algorithm, until NFS was used to factor RSA-130, completed April 10, 1996.
 All RSA numbers factored since then have been factored using NFS.

+The current QS factorization record is the 150-digit (496-bit) RSA-150, which was factored by Benjamin Buhrow in June 2025 using approximately 11,700 core hours over 3 days.
+Software used was YAFU's SIQS implementation with 3 large primes.

-The current QS factorization record is the 140 digit (463 bit) RSA-140, which was factored by Patrick Konsor in June 2020 using approximately 6,000 core hours over 6 days.
+The previous QS factorization record is the 140-digit (463-bit) RSA-140, which was factored by Patrick Konsor in June 2020 using approximately 6,000 core hours over 6 days.